Melodifestivalen 2013: Second Chance

 The Andra Chansen (Second Chance) round was held on 2 March in Löfbergs Lila Arena, Karlstad.

 The format for the Second Chance round underwent changes from the tournament concept introduced in 2007.
 The first round where the eight songs are paired into duels was removed in favour of two basic rounds of voting where all eight songs will compete against each other.
-All eight songs were performed one after the other in a producer determined draw like the preceding semifinals.
+All eight songs were performed one after the other in a producer determined draw like the preceding heats.
 After the first voting round, the top five compositions advanced and the bottom three were eliminated.
 The second round of voting narrowed the field down to the top four, eliminating the song that achieved fifth place.
 After the top four have been determined, the song that received the most votes in the previous voting rounds and the song that came in fourth were paired in a duel.
 The songs that came second and third were paired in another duel.
 The winning songs of these two duels progressed to the final.
 "Begging" performed by Anton Ewald and "You" performed by Robin Stjernberg qualified to the final.